Vision Care Reimbursement Program

 1. Understand what is covered under your plan, and use in-network doctors to lower your expenses.

 HORIZON and AETNA plans generally cover one annual routine eye examination and/or refraction by an in-network ophthalmologist or optometrist.
 You pay your applicable co-payment and or deductible, unless you are enrolled in one of the High Deductible Plans.

 2. Save your itemized receipts, and submit for reimbursements through the Vision Care Reimbursement Program.

-Members of the CWA, IFPTE and AFT collective bargaining units, as well as managerial employees* who are full-time and eligible for coverage under the New Jersey State Health Benefits Program may, after 60 days of employment, submit one eye examination and one itemized eyeglass/contact lens purchase receipt for reimbursement once every two contract years for themselves and each of their dependents.
-(The current contract period is July 1, 2013 to June 30, 2015)
+Full-time employees who are eligible for coverage under the New Jersey State Health Benefits Program may, after 60 days of employment, submit one eye examination and one itemized eyeglass/contact lens purchase receipt for reimbursement once every two contract years for themselves and each of their dependents.
+(The current contract period is July 1, 2019 to June 30, 2021)

 3. Take advantage of an FSA – Unreimbursed Medical Flexible Spending Accounts

 Did you know you may not be able to tax deduct all or any of your unreimbursed out of pocket medical expenses (i.e., purchasing frames, lenses, or contact lenses) when you file your taxes?
 If your unreimbursed medical expenses fall under the allowable IRS threshold, an FSA could save you money.